TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-coffee-shop-database-management/checkpoints.md

 ## Checkpoint 5 (3pt)

-Agent correctly filled the analysis.txt sheet in the workspace directory.
+Agent correctly downloaded and filled the analysis.txt sheet in the workspace directory.